Coronavirus case increase of 2,678 lowest since June 15; deaths rise by 87

-Florida's coronavirus cases decreased dramatically to 2,678, the lowest since 1,758 on June 15, as 87 more deaths were reported compared with 107 the day before, and the first-time daily positivity rate was under the target 0 percent for the fifth day in a row, the Florida Department of Health announced Monday.
+Florida's coronavirus cases decreased dramatically to 2,678, the lowest since 1,758 on June 15, as a U.S.-high 87 more deaths were reported, with none in Palm Beach County and the Treasure Coast area, and the first-time daily positivity rate was under the target 10 percent for the fifth day in a row, the Florida Department of Health announced Monday.

 Total daily tests were under 100,000 for the 10th day in a row, 39,158, which is the lowest in two weeks.
 The positivity rate of tests received from labs Sunday increased to `12.10 percent from 10.91 when there were 58,225 tests.
 The first-time cases positivity was 8.25 after 7.76, 7.69, 8.06 and 9.50.
 The two-week high of 11.90 percent was Tuesday.

-Palm Beach County reported no fatalities and with a total of 992 dropped to third behind 1,013 in Broward, which gained 33.
+Palm Beach County's death toll remained at 992 and dropped to third behind 1,013 in Broward, which gained 33.

-Also, no deaths were reportred in the Treasure Coast with St. Lucie at 197, Martin at 104 and Indian River at 67.
+Remaining the same were St. Lucie at 197, Martin at 104 and Indian River at 67.
 Okeechobee, which reported its first 2 fatalities on July 25, stayed at 12.

 Miami-Dade rose by 24.